jt2002/Data-Science-for-Powerball/README.md

 Then, the script picks 5 white balls and 1 powerball and prints the predicts winning number.

 When using `random.seed(0)`, Powerball to play is `[9, 33, 41, 48, 56] [24]`

+**Disclaimer:** The author makes no warranties, guarantees or representations, of any kind, express or implied, as to the usefulness, completeness, or reliability of the information contained in the codes.

+**Quoted from https://www.powerball.com/play-responsibly:** "Play Responsibly.
+Never spend more than you can afford on any lottery product.
+Please remember, it's just a game."